poppinss/hooks/README.md

 ```

 ## Custom executors
 The hooks runner allows you to define custom executors for calling the hook callback functions or the provider lifecycle methods.
-They are helpful, when you want to tweak how a method should run.
+They are helpful when you want to tweak how a method should run.

-For example: AdonisJS uses the IoC container to call the provider lifecycle methods.
+For example, AdonisJS uses the IoC container to call the provider lifecycle methods.

 In the following example, the custom executor is responsible for calling the hook callback functions.